RAG vs. GraphRAG: A Systematic Evaluation and Key Insights: Question Answering

 \subsection{Comparative QA Analysis}

-In this section, we conduct a detailed analysis of the behavior of RAG and GraphRAG, focusing on their strengths and weaknesses.
-In the following discussion, we refer to Community-GraphRAG (Local) as GraphRAG, as it demonstrates performance comparable to RAG.
-We categorize queries into four groups: {\bf (1)} Queries correctly answered by both methods, {\bf (2)} Queries correctly answered only by RAG (RAG-only), {\bf (3)} Queries correctly answered only by GraphRAG (GraphRAG-only), and {\bf (4)} Queries answered incorrectly by both methods.
+In this section, we provide a detailed comparison of RAG and GraphRAG, with a focus on their respective strengths and weaknesses.
+Unless otherwise specified, we consider vanilla RAG and Community-GraphRAG (Local), and refer to the latter simply as GraphRAG, as it exhibits performance comparable to RAG in our experiments.
+We partition all queries into four categories: {\bf (1)} queries correctly answered by both methods, {\bf (2)} queries correctly answered only by RAG (RAG-only), {\bf (3)} queries correctly answered only by GraphRAG (GraphRAG-only), and {\bf (4)} queries incorrectly answered by both methods.

 The confusion matrices representing these four groups using the Llama 3.1-8B model are shown in Figure~\ref{fig:confusion}.
 Notably, the proportions of queries correctly answered exclusively by GraphRAG and RAG are significant.
 For example, 13.6\% of queries are GraphRAG-only, while 11.6\% are RAG-only on MultiHop-RAG dataset.
-This phenomenon highlights the complementary properties of RAG and GraphRAG, and each method has its own strengths and weaknesses.
+This phenomenon highlights the complementary properties of RAG and GraphRAG.
 Therefore, {\it leveraging their unique advantages has the potential to improve overall performance}.